Gorilla LogoHome

 Go / No-Go Task (Children)

-This Inattention and Impulsivity experiment is loosely based on a lab study conducted by Serena Bezdjian, Laura A. Baker, Dora Isabel Lozano, and Adrian Raine in 2009 on twins aged 9 and 10.
+This Inattention and Impulsivity task is loosely based on a lab study conducted by Serena Bezdjian, Laura A. Baker, Dora Isabel Lozano, and Adrian Raine in 2009 on twins aged 9 and 10.
 Reference: Bezdjian et al. (2009)

 Mackworth Clock Task - TB2